Stacked Intelligent Metasurface-Aided Wave-Domain Signal Processing: From Communications to Sensing and Computing: Key Technical Issues Related to SIMs

 \subsection{Energy Efficiency Analysis}

-Energy loss analysis is critical for validating a SIM's low-power performance in signal processing applications.
-In~\cite{arXiv_2024_Stefan_Energy}, Stefan \emph{et al.} investigated the EE performance of SIM-based MIMO broadcast systems.
-To comprehensively evaluate the potential of a SIM, they examined both dirty paper coding (DPC) and linear precoding schemes, formulating corresponding EE maximization problems for each approach and leveraging the broadcast channel (BC)-multiple-access channel (MAC) duality to derive an equivalent optimization problem.
-Subsequently, they optimized the users' covariance matrices through successive convex approximation (SCA) based on a tight lower bound of the achievable sum-rate, coupled with Dinkelbach's method.
-The resultant high-dimensional phase shift optimization problem was solved by using a conventional projected gradient-based approach.
-In~\cite{TWC_2025_Shi_Energy}, Shi \emph{et al.} examined the integration of SIM into multi-antenna BSs for downlink multi-user communications, presenting a realistic power consumption model for SIM-assisted systems.
-They employed a quadratic transformation to reformulate the EE maximization problem and proposed an AO-based joint precoding framework.
-Specifically, an SCA algorithm was adopted for base station precoding design, while wave-based beamforming was tackled using two approaches: a high-performance semidefinite programming (SDP) method and a computationally efficient projected gradient ascent (PGA) algorithm.
-Notably, their results revealed that although the optimal number of SIM layers differs between EE and spectral efficiency maximization objectives, a configuration of $2 \sim 5$ layers achieves satisfactory performance across both metrics~\cite{TWC_2025_Shi_Energy}.
+Energy efficiency analysis is paramount for validating the low-power efficacy of SIM architectures in wave-domain signal processing applications.
+In \cite{arXiv_2024_Stefan_Energy}, Stefan \emph{et al.} investigated the EE performance of SIM-assisted MIMO broadcast networks.
+To rigorously benchmark the capabilities of the SIM, the authors evaluated both dirty paper coding (DPC) and linear precoding schemes.
+They formulated corresponding non-convex EE maximization frameworks and exploited broadcast channel (BC)-multiple-access channel (MAC) duality to derive tractable equivalent formulations.
+To solve these, the users' covariance matrices were optimized via successive convex approximation (SCA) utilizing a tight lower bound on the achievable sum-rate, coupled with Dinkelbach’s algorithm, while the high-dimensional phase-shift configuration was resolved using a projected gradient method.
+Subsequently, Shi \emph{et al.} \cite{TWC_2025_Shi_Energy} integrated a SIM into multi-antenna BSs for downlink multi-user communications, introducing a realistic hardware power consumption model.
+They employed a quadratic transform to reformulate the fractional EE objective and proposed an AO-based joint precoding framework.
+Specifically, an SCA algorithm was adopted for the BS digital precoder design, whereas the wave-domain analog beamforming was tackled via two distinct strategies: a high-performance semidefinite programming (SDP) approach and a computationally efficient projected gradient ascent (PGA) algorithm.
+Notably, their findings revealed that while the optimal layer count diverges for spectral efficiency and EE maximization objectives, a highly compact configuration of $2 \sim 5$ layers simultaneously satisfies both metrics \cite{TWC_2025_Shi_Energy}.

+Despite these foundational efforts, a rigorous, universally applicable EE analysis for SIM-aided systems remains exceptionally challenging.
+This difficulty stems from the multi-physical complexity of modeling internal energy losses, which demands the concurrent characterization of wave-domain inter-layer propagation dynamics, the direct power dissipation of active metasurface components, and the corresponding power reduction achieved by offloading digital baseband functions.
+Furthermore, the performance trade-offs and cost structures associated with these design variables diverge drastically between idealized academic simulations and industrialized hardware deployments.
+Consequently, bridging these gaps necessitates extensive, synergistic investigations across both hardware fabrication and electromagnetic modeling paradigms.